Making Prototypes with Tools You Already Have

 This testing provided valuable information that we used to update the website requirements and make usability fixes.
 In addition, I used the prototype to give project stakeholders and developers something concrete to react to.
 As changes were recommended, I incorporated them into the prototype, and stakeholders could react to not only the visual design but also the functionality.
 I think this design process improved communications among stakeholders and led to a much better final product.

 I have since used Office Developer Tools and VBA programming to build more prototypes.
 I have also used these tools to develop Access databases, perform simple data coding in Excel, and design fillable forms in Word.
 With each project, the time needed to build the prototypes gets shorter and the range of functions gets larger.
 It’s a learning process and one that I think is well worth the effort.

-Finally, if you’d like to see the Prototypes themselves, you can download the Powerpoint File (PPT, 141 KB, Dec.
+Finally, if you’d like to see the Prototypes themselves, you can download the Powerpoint File (PowerPoint presentation, 141 KB, 1 slide, Dec.
 2014).